jfcloutier/karma_system/design_notes/som.md

     * it can detect the more abstract observation patterns that are more likely to correlate with wellbeing trends
     * and thus can set goals (to initiate/persist/terminate its experiences) that will be more effective at maintaining the entire SOM alive
   * A CA restricts the causal theory search space of its umwelt CAs (by imposing restriction on the vocabulary used)
-    * umwelt CAs can not "unground" parent CA's experiences (by disappearing the vocabulary of umwelt experiences used by the parent CAs to synthesize abstract experiences)
+    * umwelt CAs can not "unground" parent CA's experiences (by disappearing the vocabulary of umwelt experiences used by the parent CAs to synthesize its own experiences)
     * this imposes constraints on the abduced objects/predicates in the signatures of causal theories